udallago/udallago.github.io/projects.md

 ## Concluded

 <ul>
-<li> PI of the EA <a href="http://crecogi.cs.unibo.it"> (CRECOGI), which started in January 2015 and ended in December 2020.
+<li> PI of the EA <a href="http://crecogi.cs.unibo.it">"Concurrent, Resourceful and Effectful COmputation, by Geometry of Interaction"</a> (CRECOGI), which started in January 2015 and ended in December 2020.
 <li> Member of the ANR Project <a href="https://anr.fr/Project-ANR-16-CE25-0011">"Reliable and Privacy-Aware Software Systems via Bisimulation Metrics"</a> (REPAS, ANR-16-CE25-0011).</li>
 <li> Member of the ANR Project <a href="https://anr.fr/Projet-ANR-14-CE25-0005">"Élargir les idées logiques pour l'analyse de complexité"</a> (ELICA, ANR-14-CE25-0005).</li>
 <li> Member of the PRIN Project <a href="https://www.di.univr.it/?ent=iniziativa&id=8573">"Analizzare le Analisi di Programma"</a> (ASPRA, PRIN2017).</li>